abeyyoseph/OtherProjects/AerialImagerySemiSupervisedLearning/README.md

 1. Build a classifier that performs well on labeled data.
 2. Use pseudo-labeling to integrate unlabeled data into the training process.
-3. Evaluate the model's performance using the **average confidence score** as the main metric for unlabeled validation data.
-Since this was a challenge, the labels for the test data were not available.
+3. Evaluate the model's performance using the **average confidence score** as the main metric for unlabeled validation data (since this was a challenge, the labels for the test data were not available).

 ---